Spiced Nectarine & Pepper Preserves

 Place the sliced nectarines in a food processor or blender.
 Process to make 5½ cups of chunky purée.
 Place the purée in a large mixing bowl, and stir in the sugar and lemon juice.
 Permit the mixture to macerate.

 In a large skillet over high heat, sauté the minced shallot, sweet mini peppers, and jalapeño until the onions and peppers begin to caramelize.
 Season the mixture with salt, ground ginger, and red pepper flakes.
 Reduce the heat to medium.
 Stir in the macerated nectarine purée, liquid pectin, and apple cider vinegar.
 Allow the combined ingredients to simmer until the mixture thickens.
 When thickened, remove the pan of jam from the heat and fold in the chopped cilantro.
-To serve, let mixture cool, then spoon over cream cheese and serve on toasts or hearth crackers.
+To serve, let the mixture cool, then spoon over cream cheese and serve on toasts or hearth crackers.

 To test for the right thickness of your preserves, try the following methods: